-In smaller towns, there are usually just a couple restaurants offering standard Latvian cuisine.
-In weekends they may be hired for wedding celebrations and therefore closed.
+In smaller towns, there are usually just a couple of restaurants offering standard Latvian cuisine.
+On weekends, they may be hired for wedding celebrations and therefore closed.

 Latvia’s cities have nearly the same number of inhabitants today as they did 100 years ago.
 Because of this, most cities are dominated by old buildings and streets and there are relatively few dull modern buildings.
 Some cities, however, have been heavily damaged by World War 2 and Soviet destruction.

 On the top tier is Riga alone.
 With 650 000 people, it is the largest metropolis in the Baltic States, surpassing Latvia’s second-largest city 7 times.
 Riga is the only true center of politics, business, and infrastructure and has more sights than the remaining cities combined.